mulesoft-consulting/mule-rtf-usage-app/README.md

 ### IMPORTANT

-_**This application is not a core part of the MuleSoft API Platform and as such is not warranted nor supported by MuleSoft.
+_**This application is not a core part of the MuleSoft Anypoint Platform and as such is not warranted nor supported by MuleSoft.
 It is is provided as an "accelerator" to help existing customers with their day-to-day operations of the Anypoint Platform.
 MuleSoft Support engineers will not be able to assist with this tool via a Support case.
 If you require help with using or adapting this application, please speak with your Customer Success representative to engage with MuleSoft Professional Services.**_

 _**Furthermore, no guarantees are made as to the function of this application and customers should review this to ensure it meets their needs prior to use.
 Specifically, whilst the application is believed functional at the time of release, no guarantees can be made regarding ongoing compatibility with future release of Anypoint Runtime Fabric or its underlying components.**_